0RuiAlvel0/0ruialvel0/README.md

 More information about me, posts on tech and development stuff (mostly codeigniter-related) and a cool tech-related newsletter you can subscribe to, is here [on my personal site](https://site.supertechman.com).
 See you there or see you here on GitHub or see you on X. Or on all of these places.

+I have been a developer since I do not know when (that's how long ago it was) but only recently have I started using GitHub regularly following some changes to my life.
+The best place to connect with me is over on X.

 [![follow](https://img.shields.io/twitter/follow/ruialvel?style=social)](https://twitter.com/ruialvel)